kuchenrolle/redditquery/README.md

--m or --minfreq:  minimum frequeny to keep terms in index (defaults to 5) -n or --num:      number of results to show for each query (defaults to 10) -f or --fulltext: store/retrieve full text of reddit comments (defaults to only storing/retrieving comment ids) -l or --lemma:    lemmatize documents/queries
+-m or --minfreq:  minimum frequeny to keep terms in index (defaults to 5) -n or --num:      number of results to show for each query (defaults to 10) -f or --fulltext: store/retrieve full text of reddit comments (defaults to only storing/retrieving comment ids) -a or --all:      return documents containing all query terms (defaults to documents containing any of the query terms) -l or --lemma:    lemmatize documents/queries
 -p or --progress: output progress information for download/processing (only single core, defaults to no progress shown)
 - h or --help:    show help file